Proxies & Reverse Proxies

 fix: validate URLs against an allowlist, use a dedicated egress proxy with strict controls.

-9.3 open proxy
+open proxy

-10. quick reference configs
+10. quick config reference

-nginx as reverse proxy + load balancer
+nginx reverse proxy + load balancer

 upstream backend {